Endeavour Reports Q1-2023 Results

 |

-London, 4 May 2023 – Endeavour Mining plc (EDVEDVEDVMF ("Endeavour", the "Group" or the "Company") is pleased to announce its operating and financial results for Q1-2023, with highlights provided in Table 1 below.
+London, 4 May 2023 – Endeavour Mining plc (LSE:EDV, TSX:EDV, OTCQX:EDVMF) (“Endeavour”, the “Group” or the “Company”) is pleased to announce its operating and financial results for Q1-2023, with highlights provided in Table 1 below.

 Table 1: Highlights for Continuing Operations1